White, brown, gray, blue, black

 3. They Are Heavy Shedders

 The short coat of the breed comes from both parent breeds, and while many potential owners expect the short hair to mean little or no shedding, nothing could be further from the truth.
 The American Bulldog Staffordshire Terrier mix is a prolific shedder, and the length and thickness of their fur means that the hair can be quite irritating and scratchy.
-Owners are advised to use a slick brush to help maintain the dog’s coat because this will help minimize shedding and encourage a healthier, better-looking coat.
+Owners are advised to use a slicker brush to help maintain the dog’s coat because this will help minimize shedding and encourage a healthier, better-looking coat.

 Temperament & Intelligence of the American Bulldog & Staffordshire Terrier Mix 🧠